The Team

 Undergraduate (‘25)

 Sunjay was born and raised in New York City before moving to New Jersey.
 He attended the Pingry school until transferring to the Lawrenceville school for high school.
-From taking various classes within the pre-med track, Sunjay has developed a passion for Neuroscience and Organic Chemistry.
+From taking various classes within the pre-med track, Sunjay has developed a passion for neuroscience and organic chemistry.
 In his free time, Sunjay enjoys cooking, golfing, and skiing.
 He joined the Elling Lab in the Summer of 2023.
 In the lab he is currently testing the reversibility of [6+4] cycloadditions.

 Dale